When it comes to his charitable giving, Dr. Pradeep Merchant isn’t satisfied with the status quo.

 Gary Zed, a seasoned tax lawyer and well-known philanthropist in the Ottawa community, has spent the better part of a decade not only taking advantage of philanthropic tax planning strategies, but also informing others that there’s a better way to give.

 “I think they are not taking advantage of the opportunity to give more.”

 Calling the method “entrepreneurial” and “innovative,” he noted that many of Canada’s largest donors in healthcare, education and the arts are already taking full advantage of this tax structure.
 That said, Zed said there is still a tremendous lack of awareness about strategic investment options to giving.

 “The approach is no different than our personal investment portfolios,” he explained.
 “I have spent an inordinate amount of time with extremely affluent and generous people who are doing amazing things in the community.
 Sometimes, they are just too busy to understand it, or they are still non-believers.
 I don’t think their donations are being wasted, but I think they are not taking advantage of the opportunity to give more.”

 In other words, philanthropy is another financial and tax savings instrument, albeit with a different purpose.

 Failing to leverage philanthropic dollars is akin to not maximizing your RRSP.

-Evolution of philanthropy Traditionally, the world of philanthropy has been conservative: you make a donation, you receive a tax receipt.
+Traditionally, the world of philanthropy has been conservative: you make a donation, you receive a tax receipt.
 It’s simple.
 But as the world’s problems grow, and become more complex, philanthropy has grown with it.

 The term “social impact investing” is now in vogue among the world’s top philanthropists, fundraisers and corporations, with names such as The Rockefeller Foundation and the Bill & Melinda Gates Foundation leading the charge.
 Closer to home, entities such as the MaRS Centre for Impact Investing, located in Toronto, operates under the motto: “Big problems require bold solutions.”